 What’s the simple definition of CRM?

 If you’re in tech or marketing, you probably hear the term CRM all the time.
-But you might be wonder, what does CRM stand for?
+But you might be wondering, what does CRM stand for?

 The acronym CRM stands for Customer Relationship Management (CRM).
 People broadly refer to a CRM as a business software system for managing your company’s customers, relationships, interactions, and data.